 In the late 19th century, the Chisholm Trail became the main route of driving cattle northward from Texas to the railheads in Kansas.
 The trail was first marked by Jesse Chisholm in 1864 when he blazed the path for his wagons hauling supplies to his trading posts — one southwest of present-day Oklahoma City and the other in Wichita, Kansas.
 Trading with the U.S. Army and the Indians, the trail stretched from southern Texas across the Red River to Abilene, Kansas.

-Though Chisholm never drove cattle on the trail that was named for him, the Texas cattlemen discovered it when looking for a way to drive their cattle northward to the railhead of the Kansas Pacific Railroad, where they were shipped eastward.
+Though Chisholm never drove cattle on the trail named for him, the Texas cattlemen discovered it when looking for a way to drive their cattle northward to the railhead of the Kansas Pacific Railroad, where they were shipped eastward.
 After the Civil War, cattle were nearly worthless in Texas due to an overabundance but were in high demand in the North and the East.
 Determined to find a way to sell these cattle, many cattlemen sought ways to supply the demand for beef and recover from the depression that the war had left behind in the Lone Star State.
 One enterprising man named Joseph G. McCoy, a cattle buyer from Illinois, persuaded the Kansas Pacific Railroad officials to lay track to Abilene, Kansas, in 1867.

 The long trips up the trail from Texas were hazardous for both the cattle and the cowboys.
-The trip took anywhere from two to three months as the drives crossed major rivers, including the Arkansas and Red Rivers, and traveled through canyons and low mountain ranges.
+The trip took two to three months as the drives crossed major rivers, including the Arkansas and Red Rivers, and traveled through canyons and low mountain ranges.
 In addition, the drovers also had to be concerned about Indian attacks, outlaw cattle rustlers, and cattle stampedes.

 As the railroad expanded in Kansas, the trail changed several times, and by the early 1870s, the cattle business in Abilene had diminished.
 In its place, new cattle markets at Ellsworth and Newton were established.
 The Chisholm Trail moved south to Newton in 1871, and the city became one of the most notorious and violent cattle towns that ever existed.
-Just a year later, Wichita acquired the railroad and the cattle business, which it retained until 1876.
-By 1880, the cattle only had to be driven to Caldwell, which competed with another popular cow town – Dodge City.
+A year later, Wichita acquired the railroad and the cattle business, which it retained until 1876.
+By 1880, the cattle only had to be driven to Caldwell, which competed with another famous cow town – Dodge City.

 Once the Plains tribes had been subdued, and the buffalo were gone, ranches began to spring up everywhere along the trail.
 By 1884, much of the old trail had been closed off by barbed wire and was open only as far as Caldwell, Kansas.